Standard of the IV Cohort XXIV Legion

 At the time a Roman citizen could not “join” the Army; it was an honor reserved for those of property and standing.
 It was expected of those with property and standing.
 It was not expected of the poor.
 It would be another hundred years before Gaius Marius allowed “ordinary” citizens to enlist.

 At the time of Cannae the standard requirements to become a Roman soldier were very strict.
 To be considered a soldier in the service of the Republic, an individual had to be a member of the 5th Census Class or higher which meant you had to own property worth over 3000 sesterces in value.
 In comparison, ordinary legionaries some 250 years later in the first century A.D. were paid 900 sesterces per year minus their cost of food and equipment which ate up about half their annual salary.
 Furthermore, at the time of the Republic soldiers were required to provide their own arms and uniform for combat.
 The lowest census class of citizen, the proletarii who owned virtually no property at all were not permitted the honor of defending the Republic by joining the army nor was it expected of them.
-After all. it was reasoned why should the poorest risk their lives when they had nothing to lose?
+After all. why should they?

 By the end of the day, August 2, 216 B. C. Livy and Polybius variously claim that 50,000–70,000 Romans died with about 3,000–4,500 taken prisoner.
 Those numbers may have been high but there is no doubt that Cannae was a crushing defeat.